 2. Why do you want to work for Macy’s?

-• Mention you love the product and service you get at Macy’s and because of this, you would be proud to represent them.
+- Mention that you love the product and service you get at Macy’s, and that you would be proud to represent them.

 3. What is your greatest strength?